By Rachel Lamont - Medical Esthetician

 I find when talking to clients that many of you are not consuming enough water daily.
 Everyone is running through their day too fast, and not taking time to drink some H2O.
 The human body is made up of between 55 and 75 percent water depending on size and composition, and is therefore essential to our wellbeing.
 Water is also a key component in detoxifying the skin, and obviously, a major factor in how hydrated your skin looks.

-The Institute of Medicine determined that an adequate intake for men is roughly 3 liters (about 13 cups) of total beverages a day.
-The average for women is 2.2 liters (about 9 cups) a day.
+The Institute of Medicine determined that an adequate intake for men is roughly 3 litres (about 13 cups) of total beverages a day.
+The average for women is 2.2 litres (about 9 cups) a day.

 Cleanses and Detoxifying The Body

 Often I get clients that come into the spa with certain skin care concerns, and it is very apparent that it is just time for a cleanse.
 I have done many different cleanses over the years to help out with my own health issues, and every time I do my skin looks healthier too.
 In Chinese medicine the skin is considered the 3rd lung.
 In western medicine, we know that the skin is a way the body detoxes itself.
 Sometimes with this fresh start, we help the body get rid of the problems, while re-balancing and re-attuning ourselves to the nourishment we need.

 At the end of the day our skin is a telltale sign of our inner health; usually letting us know about the stress in our lives, toxic buildup, and nutritional behaviour.

 Remember your skin is the most important suit you will ever own - take care of it.
 And your body is the more important vehicle you will ever drive -keep it clean.